reorx/jsoncv/README.md

     This will build your CV HTML using the data file located at `$HOME/Downloads/mycv/cv.json`, and the generated HTML will be located in the `$HOME/Downloads/mycv` directory.

+The following environment variables are supported in the build process:
+- `DATA_FILENAME`: The CV data to use, can be a relative or absolute path.
+- `OUT_DIR`: The output directory for the generated HTML file.
+- `THEME`: The theme to use, must be one of the directory name in `src/themes/`.
+- `PRIMARY_COLOR`: The primary color to use, if not passed, it will be determined by the theme.The value of this environment variable should be a CSS color value, such as `#ff0000` for red.

 ### Build a static CV site

 The generated `index.html` file can be used anywhere and on any hosting platform.